Last Updated on September 10, 2021

 It defends against prickly dots, pool rash, and eczema caused by the chemicals and minerals.
 It also keeps your child’s hair from becoming gummy, like straw, or discolored.

-The formula has a citrus mango scent.
+This kid’s body wash formula has a citrus mango scent.

 It nourished the skin with aloe, chamomile, and watercress, among other things.
 And it’s free of gluten and parabens.

 Get all three scents in this variety pack of soap for kids.